turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 Arguments:
 - `sender_id` - the NEAR account ID that initiated the transfer on the FT contract via `ft_transfer_call`
-- `amount` - the amount of tokens that were transferred to this account.
+- `amount` - the amount of tokens that were transferred to this account as an unsigned integer in the token's base unit in string representation
 - `msg` - a string message that was passed with this transfer call.

 Returns the amount of tokens that are used/accepted by this contract from the transferred amount.